Skip to content

 What is the empirical rule of normal distribution?

-The empirical rule, also known as the 68-95-99.7 rule, is a statistical guideline for normal distribution.
+The empirical rule helps to interpret the normal distribution and is also known as the 68-95-99.7 rule.
 It states that:

 Das Diagramm zeigt mehrere Glockenkurven der Gauß-Verteilung.